-Net interest income increased year-over-year for the three months ended March 31, 2022 as a result of an increase in the size of our investment securities portfolio.
+Net interest income increased year-over-year for the three and six months ended June 30, 2022 as a result of an increase in the size of our investment securities portfolio and recent increases in interest rates by the Federal Reserve.

-Unallocated corporate expenses for the three months ended March 31, 2022 increased year-over-year by approximately 15% as a result of higher professional services expenses and software licenses in support of our investments to build a modern and scalable core banking and card management platform.
+Unallocated corporate expenses for the three and six months ended June 30, 2022 increased year-over-year by approximately 12% and 14%, respectively, as a result of higher salaries and wages, professional services expenses and software licenses, each in support of our investments to build a modern and scalable core banking and card management platform, as well as other growth initiatives.